Gurobi/gurobi-ai-modeling/source/prompting-custom-gpt.rst

 Prompt Template
 """""""""""""""

-While it is possible to supply the custom GPT with a wide range of problem-describing prompts, our advice is to write your prompt following a template.
+While it is possible to supply the Custom GPT with a wide range of problem-describing prompts, our advice is to write your prompt following a template.
 We have devised the following prompt template that help guide users write a prompt that contain the elements necessary for an optimization problem: